gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 Making HTTP requests in GWT works much like it does in any language or framework, but there are a couple of important differences you should be aware of.

 First, because of the single-threaded execution model of most web browsers, long synchronous operations such as server calls can cause a JavaScript application's interface (and sometimes the browser itself) to become unresponsive.
-To prevent network or server communication problems from making the browser &quot;hang&quot;, GWT allows only _asynchronous_ server calls.
+To prevent network or server communication problems from making the browser "hang", GWT allows only _asynchronous_ server calls.
 When sending an HTTP request, the client code must register a callback method that will handle the response (or the error, if the call fails).
 For more information about the exclusion of synchronous server connections, you may want to check out this [FAQ article](FAQ_Server.html#Why_doesn).